lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - [ ] Compaction job for small files; retention/lifecycle policies set.
 - [ ] Security and tagging applied.

-If you want, I can draft a concrete naming standard (exact S3 path template + partition naming + example DDL + Glue table properties) tailored to your environment and expected query patterns.

 ## How do you govern and document Redshift schemas, views, and lineage in a catalog?
 High-level approach